Last Updated

 Age is the most common risk factor for macular degeneration.
 About 0.2 percent of people in the U.S. between ages 55 and 64 have developed AMD; 1 percent of people 65 to 74 years old have AMD; 4.6 percent of people ages 75 to 84 have AMD: and 13.1 percent of people ages 85 and older have AMD.

-While several of these risk factors cannot be controlled, like gender and age, some can be improved with lifestyle changes.
+While several of these risk factors cannot be controlled, like sex and age, some can be improved with lifestyle changes.
 Exercise regularly, eat a healthy diet full of vegetables, protect your eyes when you are outside, quit smoking, and talk to your doctor about any risks that may be associated with prescription drugs.

 You may also want to speak to your optometrist if you have uncontrollable risk factors, like family history, and are concerned about your chances of developing AMD.
 This way, your optometrist will know to monitor your eyes for this condition in particular, which will allow for earlier diagnosis and treatment.